Home >Academics>Academic Resources>Academic Regulations

-Binding conditions and refusal to enroll for a contract to obtain a diploma
+Binding conditions and refusal to enrol for a contract to obtain a diploma

-- If you have a success rate below 50%, a binding condition will be imposed upon your next enrolment for the same study programme.
+- If a student has obtained credits for less than 50% of the personal enrolment curriculum (i.e. a success rate below 50%), a binding condition will be imposed upon the next enrolment for the same study programme

-- In case you do not meet these conditions at the end of the academic year, you will be refused to re-enroll with a contract to obtain a diploma for the same study programme again.
+- If the student does not meet the above-mentioned condition, s/he is not allowed to enrol with a contract to obtain a diploma for the same study programme again

-Refusal to enroll at Ghent University / Ghent University Global Campus
+Refusal to enrol at Ghent University / Ghent University Global Campus

 Leave of Absence and Study Progress